toowhite/csc519-final-project/README.md

 ### Zhuowei Li

 - Overall I think this workshop is quite challenging, but also I learned a lot.
 - I learned how to organize large numbers of anisble and bash scripts in a logical way.
 - I learned how to write more robust Nodejs scripts, like modularization, error handling, etc.
 - I learned to use branch to organize different features of a repository.
+- For the canary analysis task, I learned how to use Mann-Whitney U test in the context of determining whether the metrics of 2 servers are significantly different.

 ### Qingyan Wang